fedekunze/specs/insurance/insurance.md

 Every insurance refund needs to be payed every time a slashing is performed on the validator.
 If the insurer validator is slashed multiple times (before getting tombstoned) she needs to pay for each refund.

 If the validator commits multiple infractions on the same slashing period and before the evidence is discovered, he gets slashed only once, for the one of the highest amount.
-In consequence, the delegator get's refunded once.
+In consequence, the delegator gets refunded once.

 Alternatively, if every infraction is discovered before the next infraction is commited, the validator will have to refund for each of them until she runs out of funds.
 However, this is still under discussion if whether an insurance should be valid once or multiple times.

 See the [slashing specification](<https://cosmos.network/docs/spec/slashing/>) and [timelines](<https://cosmos.network/docs/spec/slashing/01_concepts.html#ascii-timelines>) for more details.

-### What happens if the validator doesn't have enough balance to pay for all the insurance refunds ?
+### What happens if the validator doesn't have enough balance to refund all the insurances ?

-We can somewhat mitigate this case by setting a cap on the validator's total number of insurances contracts signed with delegators based on the validator's self-bond balance.
+We can somewhat mitigate this case by setting a cap on the validator's total number of insurance contracts signed with delegators based on the validator's self-bond balance.

 Given a validator liability for the total refund amount  `Total Refund  = ∑ refundᵢ`, delegators can buy new insurances while `Validator.SelfBond ≥ TotalRefund​` holds.